saatvikraghuvanshi-lab/VibeBatch/README.md

 # VibeBatch

-VibeBatch is a social personality app where friends anonymously vote on each other's traits, build a public-facing vibe profile, and unlock premium visual identity cards.
+VibeBatch is a social personality web application where friends anonymously vote on each other's traits, build a public-facing vibe profile, and unlock premium visual identity cards.

 Live site: